2019 Volvo S60 first drive: Sublimely looking beyond SUVs

 S60 trims can be paired to one of three powertrains, a “T5” 250-horsepower turbo-4 with front-wheel drive, a “T6” 316-hp turbocharged and supercharged turbo-4 with all-wheel drive, and a “T8” 400-hp plug-in hybrid that shoots power to all four wheels.
 All S60s use an 8-speed automatic transmission.

 Volvo may have built a following for its wagons, but it knows buyers aren’t there.
-The long-roof V60 is a more practical S60 and it’ll follow later but just in three trims with the 316-hp powertrain.
+The long-roof V60 is a more practical S60 and it’ll follow later but just in three trims with the 316-hp powertrain paired to all-wheel drive and the 250-hp version with front-wheel drive.

 2019 Volvo S60